xapian/xapian-docsprint/xapian-core-rst/valueranges.rst

 Custom subclasses
 =================

-You can easily create your own subclasses of ``Xapian::ValueRangeProcessor``.
+You can easily create your own subclasses of xapian-class:`ValueRangeProcessor`.
 Your subclass needs to implement a method ``Xapian::valueno operator()(std::string &begin, std::string &end)`` so for example you could implement a better version of the author range